 While in such standby status, employees shall leave with the Command Center a telephone number at which they can be reached.
-Such employees shall be available to the Police Department within a forty-five (45) minute response time availability to the Police Department.
+Such employees shall be available to the Police Department within a forty-five (45) minute response time.

 11.7 No Standby Compensation for Time Worked